kite47hosting/docs/web-hosting/deploy-your-website.md

 layout: default
 title: Deploy your website
 nav_order: 3
-description: "You are just few clicks away for a seemless experience"
+description: "Deploy just in few clicks and feel the difference"
 parent: Web hosting
 ---

-# You are just few clicks away for a seemless experience
+# Deploy just in few clicks and feel the difference

 ## Deploy your website